dustinnewbold/docker-alpine-node-python/README.md

-# docker-alpine-node-python
+# Docker Image

-A docker build off alpine with node and python
+This docker image is based off of `node:lts-alpine3.11` with python installed.
+This image's goal is to provide you with the following tools when building your projects.

+- Node
+- Yarn
+- Python